MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 One reason compute has been so important to AI progress is due to its scalability: increasing computing power is often much easier than improving a complex algorithm.
 [The graph of the Top 500 supercomputers](https://www.top500.org/statistics/perfdevel/) suggests top computers might be due for a significant advance in the near future, though computers towards the bottom of the list (which are still very powerful) are improving much more slowly.
 The supercomputer currently ranked #500 is about as powerful as the top supercomputer in 2010.
-This trend could concentrate the priority-setting of AI research in the hands (or keyboards) of a select few supercomputer owners.
+This trend could concentrate control over AI research priorities among a select few supercomputer owners.

 ### More data

 It seems reasonable to assume available data will continue to increase but it is less clear whether the newly available data is also increasingly _useful_, or at least as useful as past data.
 In systems where we are refining data collection and management, the utility of data is likely to improve.
 Fields which rely on web-scraped data from the internet may experience a deluge of new content as a result of generative AI use, but this data may not be as valuable.
-It may also amplify existing biases in the model by using the model's own output as input data.
+It may also amplify existing biases in models by using AI-generated output as input data.

 ## What might slow AI down?